themhz/phptoolset/readme.md

 Command you can use to backup xamp
-1. php index.php xamp backup
+1. php index.php xamp backup //backs the files
+2. php index.php xamp fullbackup //backs the files and the databases